 - Sarah Cumpston, undergraduate researcher.
 Sarah completed her BS in Anthropology in May 2016.
 Her interests focus on primate evolution and diet, and she completed an independent study in the Terhune Lab where she assessed statistical variation in the primate masticatory apparatus.
-She presented her work in the Undergraduate Research Symposium at the American Association of Physical Anthropologists in Spring 2016.

 - Siobhan Cooke (Northeastern Illinois University)

 - Sabrina Curran (Ohio University)

 - Olga Panagiotopoulou (University of Queensland)

 - Alexandru Petculescu (“Emil Racovita” Institute of Speleology)

 - Chris Robinson (Bronx Community College, City University of New York)